Aryapersonal/The_Spark_Foundation_Data_Science_Business_Analytics_Internship_Task_03/README.md

 **Conclusion**

 In this project, I explored the SampleSuperstore dataset using Tableau  and extracted several valuable insights.
-The dataset provides a rich source of data for analyzing sales and customer behavior, and this project demonstrates how to load, explore,visualize and analyze the dataset using Tableeau Public for creating interative Dashboard.
+The dataset provides a rich source of data for analyzing sales and customer behavior, and this project demonstrates how to load, explore,visualize and analyze the dataset using Tableau Public for creating interative Dashboard.

 **Acknowledgments**